leonjohan3/acs-codepipeline/README.md

   on average 10 minutes to perform the deploy, the costs are 10 x 10 x $0.005 x 30days = US$15.00 per month.

 # AWS Technologies used
-1. Secret Manager
+1. Secrets Manager
 2. S3
 3. AppConfig
 4. Cloudwatch
-5. cdk (that uses Cloudformation behind the scenes)
+5. cdk (that uses CloudFormation behind the scenes)
 6. CodePipeline and CodeBuild
 7. SNS
-8. IAM
+8. IAM roles and policies
+9. AWS SDK for Java

 # FAQ
 1. Why was Java selected to implement the AWS cdk code (and not Python or Node) ?